Cognitive Apprenticeship

 Cognitive Apprenticeship is focused on the pedagogical processes associated with master–apprentice relationships, with a particular interest in rendering usually tacit practices more explicit.
 On the master’s/expert’s side, Cognitive Apprenticeship is concerned with strategies used to communicate critical elements of the skill, varieties of supervision, and structures of feedback:

 • Coaching – Based on a metaphor of “carrying one through” (i.e., in a “coach”), “teaching as coaching” involves interactive supervision of learners’ actions, offering focused, tailored, and timely feedback.
 Models of Coaching are typically aligned with Expert–Novice discourses, by which one with greater experience and/or skill guides or mentors another.
-Associated constructs include:
+Many, many models of Coaching have been proposed, including:

 • Pull Coaching (Robert Hargrove, 2000s) – a learner-directed form of Coaching, in which strategies and activities are aligned the novice/trainee’s intentions and preferences